george-hub331/car-api/README.md

 # constructive feedback about improving the assignment.

-- well i would like to add html forms in order to make the api more easily used
+- well i would like to add html forms
 - ability to add multiple cars at a time to reduce latency